Phantom Drift Limited

 There are presently no open calls for submissions.

 Phantom Drift Limited is a 501(c)(3) tax-exempt non-profit organization with all volunteer editors founded to develop an understanding of and appreciation for fabulist literature through the publication of Phantom Drift: A Journal of New Fabulism.
 Phantom Drift is one of the few literary journals in the U.S. focusing on fabulist literature.
 We aim to nurture the literature of fabulism, the fantastic and the surreal by publishing an appealing, top-quality literary journal featuring only the best fiction and poetry from the U.S. and abroad.
 Our annual journal is perfect bound, 7.5 X 9.25, approximately 160-170 pgs., and published in October of each year.
-Our submission period is from January 1 - March 31.
+Our submission period is from January 1 - April 30.
 We publish flash fiction (250 words minimum), short stories (6500 words maximum), poetry, prose poems, critical essays, interviews, artist features and reviews which explore fabulist themes.
 Payment is $5 a page and a contributor's copy (pdf of issue for international contributors).
 Please read guidelines below for more information.
 Orders, pre-orders and donations can be made through our website at: www.phantomdrift.org or you can leave a tip at www.paypal.me/phantomdrift.

-If you have any questions regarding reading period, submissions, guidelines or ordering copies of Phantom Drift, please contact Managing Editor at: firstname.lastname@example.org
+If you have any questions regarding our reading period, submissions, guidelines or how to order copies of all our issues, please contact Managing Editor at: email@example.com